Bolong: Description

 A second autapomorphy was identified based on the second specimen: the inside of the maxillary teeth are thickened and enclosed from the front and rear cutting edges and is divided in half by a striking vertical ledge.

 The gait of Bolong is disputed.
 The forelimb was fairly short, and the wrist bones were not fused together, suggesting that the forelimb was not well-adapted to bearing much weight, though the proportions of the distal forelimb are reminiscent of quadrupeds.
 This suggests that Bolong was a facultative quadruped that spent much of its time walking bipedally, which is also suggested by the relative proportions of the thigh and shin.
 However, the hind foot was short and robust, more like fully quadrupedal dinosaurs than bipedal ones.
 Very young individuals had a proportionally longer forelimb, typical of the proportions of quadrupedal animals.

 Phylogeny

 The describers placed Bolong in Hadrosauroidea.
-It would have been one of the most basal hadrosauroids found in Asia.
+It would have been one of the basalmost hadrosauroids found in Asia.